Coherent Spintronic Networks for Neuromorphic Computing

 By using coherent wave interference and nonlinear wave interaction, COSPIN paves the way for novel coupling phenomena for complex artificial neural networks far beyond the state-of-the-art of current hardware realizations.

-Experimental Approach
+Experimental Methods

 Using cutting-edge micromagnetic simulations enhanced by inverse design methods, the artificial networks will be designed and tested prior to their nano-fabrication.

-Investigation Methods
+Investigation Techniques

 Experimental investigations will be mainly carried out using micro-focus Brillouin light scattering.
-This allows for local investigation of the individual neurons and synapses, and significantly simplifies the interpretation of the network dynamics.
+This allows for local investigation of the individual neurons and synapses and significantly simplifies the interpretation of the network dynamics.

 Financiële details & Tijdlijn